giry-dev/mangrove-docs/docs/SDK/getting-started/basic-offer.md

 sidebar_position: 2
 ---

-# Post simple offer
+# Post Simple Offer

-Posting a simple offer is also refered to as an %%on-the-fly offer|OTF%%.
+Posting a simple offer is also referred to as an %%on-the-fly offer|OTF%%.

 ## Prerequisites

 The tutorial assumes knowledge of javascript.
 Follow [preparation](./preparation.md) to create a new `tutorial` folder.

 Make sure to use a chain where Mangrove is live.
-You can find all all live addreses for Mangrove [here](../../contracts/technical-references/contract-addresses.md)
+You can find all all live addresses for Mangrove [here](../../contracts/technical-references/contract-addresses.md)

 :::info

-When running the tutorial be aware that some of the script, calls the chain and it can therefore take a few seconds before the transaction is completed.
+When running the tutorial be aware that some of the script calls the chain and it can therefore take a few seconds before the transaction is completed.

 :::